 - Scant ⅛ teaspoon salt

 - ¼ cup coconut nectar, honey, or maple syrup, add to taste.
-I like to use half liquid stevia, about 12 drops!
+I like to replace 2 tablespoons of the sweetener with liquid stevia, about 12-16 drops!

 - ¼ cup allowed dark chocolate melted w/ 2 teaspoons coconut oil